BestTuMi/Examples/README.md

 Examples
 =======

-There are examples for iOS and OSX in both Objective-C and Swift except as noted below:
+All examples are in Swift.

 iOS Examples
 ------------